×

 Data analytics is an important call center management tool that can help you improve efficiency and customer satisfaction.
 But only if you make the most of it.
 To help you, here are some best practices.

-Set SMART Analytics Goals
+Set SMART analytics goals

 The first thing you need to do is set goals for call center analytics to keep you on track.
 Your goals should be SMART (Specific, Measurable, Actionable, Realistic, and Time-bound) and based on factors like: